A Revolution in Science: the Eclipse Expeditions of 1919: Eddington and the Expeditions

-Moreover, other predictions of the general theory also seem to fit with observations: the orbital spin of the binary pulsar (Taylor et al. 1979) is a notable example because it led to the award of the 1993 Nobel Prize.
-Nowadays, astronomers even use the bending as a measurement tool, so confident are they of its theoretical basis.
-For example, distant galaxies can act as giant gravitational lenses, forming multiple images of background objects such as quasars.
-This effect was first detected by Walsh et al. (1979) and now is part of the standard astronomers' toolkit; see, e.g., Peacock (2000).
+Moreover, other predictions of the general theory also seem to fit with observations: the orbital spin of the binary pulsar is a notable example because it led to the award of the 1993 Nobel Prize.
+More recently we have now seen firm evidence of the existence of gravitational waves, another key prediction of Einstein's theory, also resulting in a Nobel Prize (in 2017).
+There might have been controversy in 1919, but a hundred years on, it seems that general relativity is firmly established as a sound scientific theory.